Workers who meet the following requirements may access this form of early retirement:

-In the instances set out under letters a and b, the worker must also accredit, by means of incoming bank transfer documentation or an equivalent supporting document, that he/she has received the corresponding compensation as a result of the termination of the employment contract or that he/she has lodged a lawsuit claiming said compensation or challenging the termination decision.
+In the instances set out under letters a, b and f, the worker must also accredit, that he/she has received the corresponding compensation as a result of the termination of the employment contract or that he/she has lodged a lawsuit claiming said compensation or challenging the termination decision.

 Receipt of compensation will be accredited by means of an incoming bank transfer document or equivalent supporting document.